Gamera vs. Zigra

 Gamera vs. Zigra (ガメラ対深海怪獣ジグラ, Gamera tai Shinkai Kaijū Jigura) is a 1971 Japanese kaiju film directed by Noriaki Yuasa, written by Niisan Takahashi, and produced by Yoshihiko Manabe and Hidemasa Nagata.
 It is the seventh entry in the Gamera film series, after Gamera vs. Jiger, which was released the previous year.
 Gamera vs. Zigra stars Eiko Yanami, Reiko Kasahara, Mikiko Tsubouchi, and Kōji Fujiyama, and features the fictional giant monsters Gamera and Zigra.
+It was a tie-in film with the aquarium Kamogawa Sea World which was founded in the previous year.

 Shortly after Gamera vs. Zigra was completed, the film's production studio, Daiei Film, went bankrupt.
 As a result, the film was distributed by Dainichi Eihai, receiving a theatrical release in Japan on July 17, 1971.
 The film was not released theatrically in the United States, instead being released directly to American television by King Features Entertainment in 1987.